 - Wash your face while in the shower.
 My boys both have pretty clear complexions, for the most part, but I remember Dallin coming downstairs a couple of years ago and saying, “WHAT IS THIS?”
 That, my son, is a pimple.
 Welcome to your teen years.

 My favorite feature in our new house is the kids’ bathroom.
 All four of them share, but now there are DOUBLE SINKS and a DOUBLE VANITY.
 Plenty of cupboard space, drawers, and counter space for all.
 Identical sides, one for the girls and one for the boys.
-I put together a “morning essentials” kit to keep on the boys’ side of the bathroom with everything they need to stay fresh all-day long.
+I put together a “morning essentials” kit to keep on the counter for Aaron with everything he needs to stay fresh all day long.
 It was a subtle reminder in plain sight to use these items on a regular basis.